mautic/developer-documentation-new/docs/rest_api/users.rst

      - Description
    * - ``username``
      - string
-     - Username for login - **must be unique**
+     - Username for login - **unique**
    * - ``firstName``
      - string
-     - User's first name
+     - First name of the User
    * - ``lastName``
      - string
-     - User's last name
+     - Last name of the User
    * - ``email``
      - string
-     - User's Email address - **must be unique**
+     - Email address of the User - **unique**
    * - ``role``
      - integer
      - ID of the Role to assign to the User
    * - ``position``
      - string
-     - User's job position or title
+     - Job position or title of the User
    * - ``timezone``
      - string
-     - User's timezone preference
+     - Timezone preference of the User
    * - ``locale``
      - string
-     - User's language or locale preference
+     - Language or locale preference of the User
    * - ``signature``
      - string
-     - User's Email signature - in HTML
+     - Email signature in HTML format

 Response
 ========